xenioo/Snippets/Chatbots/Facebook Ads/Facebook Ads Json.md

 Just replace "title", "image-url", "subtitle" and "payload" with the correct values and you're ready to go.

-It is important to put :: as the last characters of the "payoload".
+It is important to put :: as the last characters of the "payload".

 ```javascript
 {